markkvba/bip-framework/bip-framework-libraries/README.md

 ## What is this library project for? ##

-This project contains interfaces, annotations and classes consumed by the application services for various functionality as listed below
+This project contains interfaces, annotations and classes consumed by the application services for various functionality:
+* Marker interfaces for transfer objects to support ommon identification and behavior
 * Rest Provider Message classes, RestTemplate
 * Audit and Performance Logging aspects
 * Utility ops for logging and handling exceptions